 We only cancel a tour if there is unsafe weather conditions.
 Typically if winds are greater than 13-15 mph we will cancel the tour for safety reason and you will be refunded in full or allowed to reschedule at no additional costs.
 If conditions are safe and it is only some rain we will continue the paddle as scheduled.
 We will not paddle if there is lightning in the area.
 Get Up And Go Kayaking will make the decision on cancelling.
 Often times this may be a last minute decision but we try our best to give guests as much time as possible prior to the trip if it will need to be cancelled or rescheduled.

 Hello fellow paddlers, meet Adam.
-He was born in Winter Park and currently reside in Vero Beach.
+He was born in Winter Park and currently resides in Vero Beach.
 His favorite hobbies include, flying airplanes, playing soccer and being out on the water!
-Adam’s favorite part of being a guide is interacting guests from all walks of life and showing them the hidden paradises Florida has to offer!
+Adam’s favorite part of being a guide is interacting with guests from all walks of life and showing them the hidden paradises Florida has to offer!

 Timmi moved here from Pennsylvania because of her love for the water.
 She was an avid kayaker on the Susquehanna River, as well as hiked or ran most of the trails in Pennsylvania and New York.
 Timmi likes to share the outdoor experiences with others.
 She also has a Masters in Environmental Law to ensure others are complying with regulations to protect our natural resources and earth’s beauty.